SimonE1003/7-days/README.md

 ###

-<p align="left">hunger, thirsty, sanity, illness, and other items.<br><br>	1. after night, if hunger, thirsty, sanity is zero -> health decreases, if ill over zero -> health decreases<br>	2. though event-> sanity change<br>	3, you can collect food or water to avoid hunger and thirsty (they are automatically used after night)<br>	4. no health -> endings (there are many different endings)</p>
+<p align="left">hunger, thirsty, sanity, illness, and other items.<br><br>	1.
+After night, if hunger, thirsty, sanity is insufficient -> health decreases, if ill over zero -> health decreases<br>	2.
+Through event-> sanity change<br>	3, You can collect food and water to avoid hunger and thirsty (they are automatically consumed after night)<br>	4.
+You can collect medicine at specific places, which would reduce ill by 1 and add to your health (medicines are automatically used upon collected)<br> 5.
+Bullets are important!
+Try to collect them to prepare for battles<br> 6.
+No health -> bad endings (there are many different endings)</p>

 ###